Probing the Dependence of Partonic Energy Loss on the Initial Energy Density of the Quark Gluon Plasma: Analysis

 The EBE methods are compared against estimates extracted from an averaged initial state energy density distribution $E(x,y)$ in the transverse plane.
 In each event, the Glauber-generated nuclear thickness profiles are used to calculate local energy density via the geometric-mean scaling $E \propto \sqrt{T_A T_B}$.
 This energy scaling enables the Glauber Monte Carlo to produce initial state energy distributions that agree qualitatively with more modern models like IP-Glasma \cite{Schenke:2012wb}, and is perhaps the Glauber energy scaling best supported by data~\cite{Bernhard:2019bmu}.
 The resulting single-event transverse energy profiles were then translated and rotated to align the center-of-mass position and the second-order participant plane angle $\Psi_2$.
 Finally the profiles were averaged to produce a single representative initial-state energy distribution in each centrality bin.
 Following established Glauber procedures~\cite{Loizides:2017ack}, centrality was determined at simulation level by binning in the impact parameter $b$ as a proxy for final-state multiplicity.
+To reconcile this procedure with Glauber simulations used by the collaborations, which determine centrality by coupling Glauber Monte Carlo calculations to a simulation of a physical detector response~\cite{PHENIX:2003djd,ATLAS:2022kqu, ALICE:2018vuu, ALICE:2018hza, ALICE:2018tvk} or otherwise bin in \Ncoll\ itself~\cite{STAR:2003fka, STAR:2002ggv, STAR:2009mwg,PHOBOS:2002lqa}, a systematic error is included on \Ncoll\ as follows.
+The Glauber Monte Carlo~\cite{Loizides:2017ack} is run with a variation of inelastic cross section with uncertainty $\sigma_{\rm inel}^{\rm NN} \pm \delta \sigma_{\rm inel}^{\rm NN}$ as reported by the collaboration, and also with nuclear shape parameters $\beta_{2, 4}, \gamma$ disabled.
+The \Ncoll\ values reported by the collaboration are also tabulated.
+To obtain a systematic uncertainty on \Ncoll, we compare the nominal Glauber \Ncoll\ results\textemdash for which $\sigma_{\rm inel}^{\rm NN}$ is always obtained from Ref.~\cite{Loizides:2017ack}\textemdash against each of the cases mentioned above.
+The largest difference $\delta\Ncoll$ against any variation in each centrality bin is symmetrized and taken as the systematic error on \Ncoll\ for that respective centrality bin.
+This error is used in the full procedure and extrapolated to a final uncertainty on the results.

 Using this representative initial-state energy distribution, the average transverse area in a centrality bin was computed by extracting an ``edge" azimuthal function $R(\phi)$.
 The area contained within this curve is the transverse area.
 Four methods were considered to determine $R(\phi)$: the average energy radius

 the average pressure (energy gradient) radius

 the full-width-at-half-max contour which solves

 and the surface of maximal gradient/pressure